dotnet/csharplang/proposals/first-class-span-types.md

    > - `string` and `System.Span<char>`/`System.ReadOnlySpan<char>`.
 4. Like above but replacing the last bullet point with:
    > - `string` and `System.Span<T>`/`System.ReadOnlySpan<T>`.

+Technically, the spec disallows some of these user-defined conversions to be even defined: it is not possible to define a user-defined operator between types for which a non-user-defined conversion exists ([§10.5.2][permitted-udcs]).
+But Roslyn intentionally violates this part of the spec.
+And some conversions like between `Span` and `string` are allowed anyway (no language-defined conversion between these types exist).

+Nevertheless, alternatively to just *ignoring* the conversions, we could *disallow* them to be defined at all and perhaps break out of the spec violation at least for these new span conversions, i.e., change Roslyn to actually report a compile-time error if these conversions are defined (likely except those already defined by the BCL).

 ## Alternatives